Basic Math Examples

 The denominators can be made equal by finding the least common denominator (LCD), which is in this case.
 Next, multiply each fraction by a factor of that will create the LCD in each of the fractions.

-The numerator of the first fraction is less than the numerator of the second fraction , which means that the first fraction is less than the second fraction and that is less than .
+The numerator of the first fraction is greater than the numerator of the second fraction , which means that the first fraction is greater than the second fraction and that is greater than .